nyamburamburu-cloud/dsc-v3-tableau-dashboard-basics/README.md

     </center> </div>
 <br>

-## Objects Card
+### Objects Card
 Objects are components that can be incorporated into your dashboard to add additional functionality, customization, and interactivity.
-The primary objects we will use in this module are **Horizontal Containers** and **Vertical Containers**.
+The primary objects we will use to build our dashboards are **Horizontal Containers** and **Vertical Containers**.

 Let's discuss a few of them using the labeled image below.